The Emotional Value (EV) round

 The round automatically closes at the date and time established when the administrator set up the round ("Ending time").

 It is also possible for the administrator to close a round before the "Ending time" by pressing the orange Close button.
-(This would occur if all divisees have advised the administrator that they are done.
+(The administrator can do so if all divisees have said that they are done.
 This can be helpful when all divisees are trying to rapidly get through the process).

-When the round is closed it goes to the "Closed" panel, as in the illustration below.
+When the round is closed, it moves into the "Closed" panel:

-Click the "View" button to see the round report.
+Click the blue "View" button to see the round report.